gohugoio/hugoDocs/content/en/host-and-deploy/host-on-cloudflare/index.md

   ![screen capture](cloudflare-01.png)

 Step 5
-: On the "Workers" tab, press the **Get started** button to the right of the "Import a repository" item.
+: Verify your account if prompted.

   ![screen capture](cloudflare-02.png)

 Step 6
-: Connect to GitHub.
+: On the "Create a Worker" page, under the "Ship something new" heading, press the **Connect GitHub** button.

   ![screen capture](cloudflare-03.png)